LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 2. **Automatic messages**: these are the messages that are sent by the system to consumers (e.g. ‘an agent will reply shortly’).
 Customize the text of [automatic messages](contact-center-management-messaging-operations-automatic-messages-automatic-messages-overview.html) to match your brand's look and feels guide.
 3. **Surveys**: there are two surveys you can set up for web messaging: one before a conversation starts and one when a resolution has been achieved.
    * [Routing bots](getting-started-getting-started-with-bots.html#step-1-create-conversation-playbook) give pre conversation surveys that greet consumers and ask questions to determine what skill (or  bot) the conversation should be routed to.
-   * [Post conversation survey](data-reporting-messaging-messaging-dashboards-post-conversation-survey.html) - when a conversation is closed or resolved, a survey can be sent out to consumers asking them customer satisfaction or any other questions you require.
+   * [Post conversation survey](data-reporting-messaging-messaging-dashboards-post-conversation-survey.html) - when a conversation is closed or resolved, a survey can be sent out to consumers asking them questions, such as customer satisfaction questions.

 {:start="5"}

 1. **Secure forms**: take payments or verify secure identities of customers using  PCI compliant [secure forms](security-regulations-secure-forms-secure-forms-for-chat-user-guide.html) within the conversation window.

 {: .notice}
-Instructions for designing customer experience elements such as banners and messaging window UI can be found within each of the channel set up guides (linked above).
+Additional instructions for designing customer experience elements such as [banners](contact-center-management-campaigns-creating-buttons-and-banners.html) and [messaging window UI](contact-center-management-campaigns-engagement-window.html) can be found within each of the connector set up guides (linked above).

 ## Step 5: Define the agent experience

 1. **Predefined answers**: create or import a database of [predefined content](agent-manager-workspace-workspace-configuration-predefined-content-overview.html) defined by skill and language that your agents can quickly enter into the conversation, saving valuable time.
-2. **Custom agent tools**: within the [agent workspace](agent-manager-workspace-agent-tools-for-live-chat-agent-workspace-for-live-chat.html) there are [**widgets**](agent-manager-workspace-workspace-configuration-adding-your-own-widgets.html) that contain additional tools, webpages or applications for agents to use during the conversation.
+2. **Custom agent tools**: within the [agent workspace](agent-manager-workspace-agent-tools-for-live-chat-agent-workspace-for-live-chat.html) there are [widgets](agent-manager-workspace-workspace-configuration-adding-your-own-widgets.html) that contain additional tools, webpages or applications for agents to use during the conversation.
 For example there is a custom CRM integration widget that pulls up the record of the customer in an active conversation.
 3. **Multiple away states**: by default, your agents can be ‘online’ and available to take messages, ‘busy’, or ‘away’.
 These [away states](agent-manager-workspace-workspace-configuration-multiple-away-states.html) affect the flow of incoming conversations, and are customizable to give better granularity in reporting agent times - e.g. create an away state for training.
 4. **Configure CoBrowse**: For high touch conversations, agents can connect to customers screens and conduct a [CoBrowse session](agent-manager-workspace-agent-tools-for-live-chat-cobrowse-for-live-chat.html).
 Administrators can define which agents have this capability.
 5. **Warm up**: In order for agents to [prepare to start shifts smoothly](contact-center-management-messaging-operations-preparing-agents-to-start-a-shift.html), LivePerson can be configured to assign conversations to the agents gradually giving agent the proper warm up’ to the flow of messaging conversations, you can configure